rpav/cl-autowrap/README.md

 This ensures type compatibility where the C side may arbitrarily specify compatible type aliases.

-There is a second type of wrapper as well, `CHILD-WRAPPER`.
-This differs from `WRAPPER` in that the second field is a reference to the *parent* wrapper.
-You may obtain a child wrapper for a struct which is a field in another struct, using accessors:
+You may also obtain a "child" wrapper for a struct which is a field in another struct, using accessors:

 ```c
 struct foo_t {